ferrara-dev/dietplanner/dietplanner/README.md

 ##### Live Demo: https://diet-planner-1.herokuapp.com

 ### Left to do
-This section provides a list and time plan of work that needs to be done before the final deadline at december 21 2020
+This section provides a list of work that needs to be done before the final deadline at december 21 2020

+- [ ] Fix loading screens
+- [ ] Fix alert message in login & signup view
+- [ ] Style UpdateForm view
+- [ ] Fix styling and functionalities in IngredientSearch and IngredientDetails
+    - Add functionality to sort ingredient search results by nutrients
+    - Add functionality to see how total nutrients in current meal is affected by adding an ingredient directly from ingredient details
+- [ ] Add functionality to track progress
+    - Store all updates together and current mealplan with timestamp
+    - Functionality to revert your meal plan to how it was at any given update
+    - Add charts etc to visualise progress that has been made

 ### Installation & setup
 ***
 The application is bootstraped with create-react-app which gives a straight forward setup and installation